Bunny Must Die! Chelsea and the 7 Devils (PC) (2013)

 - Occasionally buggy.

-- Controls are intuitive and feel clunky.
+- Controls are unintuitive and feel clunky.

 - Frustrating level design: some areas are vertically long and a misstep can result in falling all the way through.